-Everything you need to know about the Nepal government’s new IT bill
+Everything you need to know about the government’s new IT bill

-- In an attempt to regulate the cyberspace, the K P Sharma Oli administration is trying to give itself enormous new powers to curb online content.
+- In an attempt to regulate the cyberspace, the K P Sharma Oli government is trying to give itself enormous new powers to curb online content

 What is the IT management bill?